rodekruis/relief-app/PWA/README.md

 4. `FetchEventHandler` handles the request and serves a new page using `ResponseTools` and using a service if there's been a need for shared or separated logic.
 5. `ResponseTools` leverages the mustache templating system to render pages with the least amount of redundancy

+#### Special note about templating
+All pages exept index.html are rendered using template.html.
+The reason this isn't done for index.html is that the templating system is part of what's handled by the serviceworker, which isn't used yet when loading this first page.
+Because of this, there's some overlap between index.html and template.html

 ### IDB Database schema

 * Beneficiary
     * Contains all the info of a beneficary
+      * As provided by user from spreadsheet
+    * Contains the info regarding the receival of goods
+    * Containtains the info to which distribution the beneficiary belongs
 * Distribution
     * Contains all the info of a distribution
-* DistributionBeneficary
-  * Contains the info of
-    * which beneficary belongs to which distribution
-    * wether or not the beneficiary has received  it's goods

 ### Third party code used
 * [SheetJS](https://sheetjs.com) (PWA/public/ExternalLibraries/xlsx.full.min.js)